All Episodes

 All I've been told is it's a math problem.

-It's an algorithm that continues in perpetuity without a final answer, and I never fully grasped it.
+It's an algorithm that continues in perpetuity without a final answer.

-You know, I dabbled in it, but I always said to you know, you, my audience, that unless it's money you're willing to lose, don't invest in crypto.
+You know, I dabbled in it, but I always said to, you know, you, my audience, that unless it's money you're willing to lose, don't invest in crypto.

-Um, I think there are far safer investments, you know.
+I think there are far safer investments.

-While I do have a little bit in it, I don't have a lot in it, and I didn't bet the milk money on it.
+You know, while I do have a little bit in it, I don't have a lot in it, and I didn't bet the milk money on it.

-Um, so it doesn't really surprise me.
+So it doesn't really surprise me.

-So I want to see Democrats give that money back so the people that lost, you know, all that money can get at least some of it back.
+The thing that is interesting in this case is I want to see if this guy that they arrested in the Bahamas, I want to see, you know, gave all this money to the Democrats, so I want to see Democrats give that money back so the people that lost, you know, all that money can get at least some of it back.

 We'll see what happens as that case unfolds.

-Uh hope that answers your question.
+Hope that answers your question.

 All right, 25 to the top of the hour.

-Uh, Linda, did you see that the AP is now advising journalists to use pro-abortion language?
+Linda, did you see that the AP is now advising journalists to use pro-abortion language?

 Did you notice that?